webwizarding/noriot/README.md

 # noriot
 Don't like riot?
 Friends do?
-Prevent them installing it on your machine.
+Prevent them installing it on your machine by making them scared.

 ---
 ```